zwh1999anne/CS130-Intervtopia/README.md

 ## Team members:
 Wenhe Zhang, Haofan Lu, Reza Rezvani, Keli Huang, Mehrab Beikzadeh, and Yadi Cao

-# Evaluation App
-evaluation is the application handling the evaluation forms

 ## Automated Test
 We have 2 catogories of auto tests: 1) the django and 2) the general unit tests supported by python's unittest module.
 Please refer to this [Tutorial](https://docs.djangoproject.com/en/4.1/intro/tutorial05/) on how to use the django's auto test systems.
 There are some example test cases.